MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/feature-highlights-per-approach.md

 ---
-title: VBScript vs Actions for SAP GUI automation with Power Automate | Microsoft Docs
+title: Summary of the benefits of VBScript vs Actions for SAP GUI automation | Microsoft Docs
 description: There are pros and cons for each approach.
 Depending on the type of developer you are, you might find that a certain approach fits better your intended use case and skillset.
 suite: flow
 documentationcenter: na